-Thank you Mr. Chairman.
+Thank you, Mr. Chair.

-AGENDA ITEM 6: REPORT OF THE SCIENTIFIC AND TECHNICAL SUBCOMMITTEE ON ITS FIFTY-EIGTH SESSION
+AGENDA ITEM 7: REPORT OF THE SCIENTIFIC AND TECHNICAL SUBCOMMITTEE ON ITS FIFTY-NINTH SESSION

-- 1. The Group of 77 and China would like to comment on some of the issues put forth during the 58th session of the Scientific and Technical Subcommittee and that we consider of utmost relevance for developing countries. - 2.
-The unfavorable financial situation of the United Nations Office for Outer Space Affairs, has limited its capacity-building activities.
+1. The Group of 77 and China would like to express its appreciation to Ambassador Juan Francisco Facetti of Paraguay for his exemplary chairpersonship of the 59th session of the Scientific and Technical Subcommittee and would like to comment on some of the issues put forth during the session that we consider of utmost relevance for developing countries.

+2. The unfavorable financial situation of the United Nations Office for Outer Space Affairs, has limited its capacity-building activities.
 UNOOSA is affected by a shortage of funds to support cooperation programmes.
-Nevertheless, the Group would like to note with appreciation activities carried out in 2020, under the Programme on Space Applications by the UNOOSA in collaboration with Member States and other international organizations. - 3.
-With regard to the technical attributes of the geostationary orbit and its utilization and applications, the Group would like to reiterate the fact that the geostationary orbit, a limited natural resource clearly in danger of saturation, needs to be used in a way that ensures countries have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries. - 4.
-The issue of space debris, its proliferation and removal, continue to be a cause for concern in the space.
+Nevertheless, the Group would like to note with appreciation activities carried out in 2021, under the Programme on Space Applications by the UNOOSA in collaboration with Member States and other international organizations.

+3. With regard to the technical attributes of the geostationary orbit and its utilization and applications, the Group would like to reiterate the fact that the geostationary orbit, a limited natural resource clearly in danger of saturation, needs to be used in a way that ensures countries have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries.

+4. The issue of space debris, its proliferation and removal, continue to be a cause for concern in the space.
 The Group therefore is of the view that the potential hazards posed by the collision of debris with space objects and the consequences of the contamination of outer space cannot be underestimated.
 It is also important that new space actors are not burdened due to the historical activities of established space actors.
-The Group would also like to emphasize the challenges caused by placement of mega constellations in low-Earth orbit, including those related to sustainable use of orbit and frequencies, and believes addressing these challenges should be a priority in the work of COPUOS.
+The Group would also like to emphasize the challenges caused by placement of mega constellations in low Earth orbit, including those related to sustainable use of orbit and frequencies, and believes addressing these challenges should be a priority in the work of COPUOS.